WheezyE/Winelink/docs/README.md

 _This project is very early in development.
 It has lots of bugs and should be considered [alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) software._

-## UPDATE 11/1/2021
-RMS Express v1.5.41.0 introduced some major bugs into Winelink at the moment.
-Please standby as bugs are found and fixed.
- - _ARDOP_Win doesn't run._
- - _HF Channel Selection Browser might freeze._

 ## Installation
 Copy/paste these commands into your Raspberry Pi 4's terminal:
 ```bash
 curl -O https://raw.githubusercontent.com/WheezyE/Winelink/main/install_winelink.sh && \
      bash install_winelink.sh
 ```
- - A full installation takes about 120 minutes (with user prompts) and lots of errors will appear in the terminal (just ignore those).
+ - A full installation takes about 30 minutes (with user prompts) and lots of errors will appear in the terminal (just ignore those).
  - You should then be able to run RMS Express and VARA from desktop shortcuts.
 They may crash.
- - If needed, you can also tell the script to only install VARA (skipping RMS Express and .NET 4.6, which take a very long time to install).
-You can by running `curl -O https://raw.githubusercontent.com/WheezyE/Winelink/main/install_winelink.sh && bash install_winelink.sh vara_only`
+ - If desired, you can tell the script to only install VARA by running `curl -O https://raw.githubusercontent.com/WheezyE/Winelink/main/install_winelink.sh && bash install_winelink.sh vara_only`

 ## Examples
 ![VARA-Pi4](VARA-Pi4.png "VARA running on a Raspberry Pi 4B (Twister OS)")